 How to Take Indigo Cuttings

-Cuttings should be four to six inches (10-15 cm.) long and contain at least one node (where the leaf will emerge) for indigo cutting propagation.
+Take cuttings early in the morning from vigorous shoots on healthy plants.
+Try to pick a day following a rain so that cuttings will be turgid.
+Take extra clippings, a few more than you need to allow for those that don’t take root.
+Cuttings should be 4 to 6 inches (10-15 cm.) long and contain at least one node (where the leaf will emerge) for indigo cutting propagation.
 Keep cuttings right side up, as an upside-down cutting won’t root.
 Avoid placing them in direct sun but do choose a warm spot in bright light.

 - Softwood cuttings: Take these in late spring through summer.
 Softwood cuttings taken too early in spring may rot before they root.
 Let them reach more maturity before clipping.

 - Semi-hardwood: If the blooms on your true indigo are winding down and you find you’d like more next year, grow some from semi-hardwood cuttings.
 Mid to late summer is the perfect time to find woody-based stems that have new growth.
 These usually root more slowly than softwood cuttings.
 Be patient.
 These will need winter protection and will flourish when planted out in spring.

 - Hardwood cuttings: For those who can grow true indigo as a perennial year-round, such as zones 10 through 12, take cuttings and place in moist soil suitable for cuttings.
 Keep soil moist and, again, patience is vital.